Caitlin Imray

 Training, qualifications & experience

-Prior to becoming a therapist, I worked within the area of mental health for around 10 years.
+Before becoming a therapist in Stirling, I worked in the area of mental health for around 10 years.
 This included various roles within different organisations and the NHS, where I supported people who struggled with mild to severe mental health difficulties.

-Since beginning my journey as a therapist, I have worked with young people and adults in various settings, including charitable organisations, community interest companies and further education.
+Since beginning my journey as a therapist, I have worked with young people and adults in various settings, including charitable organisations, community interest companies, further education and now within my own therapy practice.

 Qualifications